The Beginner’s Guide to green living

 The good news is that you don’t need to take to the woods or spend crazy amounts of money in state of the art gadgets!

-To start on a green lifestyle, all you need to do is choose some easy steps in the following points and you’ll soon reap the benefits in better health and in your wallet too!
+To start on a green lifestyle, all you need to do is choose some easy steps in the following list and you’ll soon reap the benefits of doing some good for the planet, improving your health and making your wallet happy too!

 Make your life as eco-friendly as possible